 The Green Puck leaflet is available for download in nine different languages on the right side of this page where you can also find an e-learning tool and earn a certificate.

 “The IIHF was one of the first international federations to be WADA Code compliant,” IIHF President René Fasel said.
 “Although doping is a rarity in international ice hockey, we realize that we are not immune to people who want to cheat by taking banned substances.
 This is why the IIHF, together with WADA, has launched the Green Puck campaign.
 Our main goal is to create awareness about the risks of doping.”

 The IIHF is the first international sport organization to use the concept of green sport equipment for such a campaign together with WADA.
 Other federations are also being encouraged to adopt the idea to promote the spirit of sport without doping.

-Since the premiere the green pucks have been used in all events of the 2011 IIHF World Championship program to bring over the strong message against doping, and the campaign continues in Slovakia.
+Since the premiere the green pucks have been used in many more events of the 2011 IIHF World Championship program to bring over the strong message against doping.